moabukar/netapp-v5/README.md

 Network Simulator Pro is an interactive web application designed to help users learn about networking concepts, practice network commands, and test their knowledge through quizzes.

+## Notes

+- Backend is hosted on Heroku
+- Frontend is hosted on Vercel

 ## Features

 - Network command simulator